kikiotsuka/Taikojiro-Songs-Bulk-Downloader/README.md

 Run `scrape.py` to produce csv file containing list of taikojiro songs

 Run `bulk-download.py` to bulk download list from the given csv file

+It is recommended to manually edit the generated csv file to only download files you want